-Diane Colombelli-Négrel – Principal Investigator
+Diane Colombelli-Négrel – Research Lead

 Dr Diane Colombelli-Négrel is behavioural ecologist with expertise in animal behaviour, prenatal learning, conservation and bio-acoustics.
 Her research (from seabirds to songbirds) identifies ecological and behavioural processes that influence population dynamics and evolutionary adaptation to environmental change.
 Her research has a strong community aspect to enhance local culture and benefit the broader society through research-integrated education.
 She is the only Penguin Ecologist in South Australia.
 Diane’s Google Scholar Profile.